• Mental Health

 • Establish clear expectations and limits regarding use

-• Enforce limits consistently; Design a contract
+• Enforce limits consistently

-• Emphasize and explain the need for unstructured time, play and real-world experiences
+• Emphasize and explain the need for unstructured time, play, and real-world experiences

 • Do not blindly follow social norms